green-coding-solutions/website/content/our-work.md

 #### Boot time
 Modern software runs virtualized or containerized.
 These virtual machines have to be booted and the cost for this constant up-spinning and down-spinning is hidden from the user and often even from the developer.
+#### Infrastructure
+This point is entangled with boot time, but has enough potential on its own to deserve a separate mention.
+Modern software runs virtualized in at least a Hypervisor if not a VM or an additional container.
+This tech solves many problems in terms of wasting resources but brings challenges like overhead to the table.
+Infrastructure is often sub-optimal chosen, overprovisioned or to opaque to analyze.
 #### Background activities
 After the user interaction software has to do background jobs.
 Be it cronjobs, ML Training, stream processing etc.
 #### Idle time